DSA Link

 "Walk us through a robotics project you built."

-- Pick one project.
+Pick one project.
 Describe the problem, your first design, what failed, what you changed.
-Spend 70% on the failure-and-iteration part.
+Spend most of the time on the failure-and-iteration part.

-- "Our P5 FLL robot kept missing the loading station because our line sensor read black on the printed mat seam.
+"Our P5 FLL robot kept missing the loading station because the line sensor read black on the printed mat seam.
 I tested three sensor heights, then switched from threshold detection to gradient detection — that fixed it.
 We placed third in the regional."

 "What programming languages or platforms do you use?"